 Both review authors independently screened and assessed the methodological quality of the studies.
-If studies had been included in the review, then one review author would have extracted the data and the other would have checked the extracted data.
+If studies had been included in the review, one review author would have extracted the data and another would have checked the extracted data.

 Main results

 No relevant studies were found.